Physical Therapy Guide to Autism Spectrum Disorder

 * PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Revised by Jennifer Stephens, PT, DPT, board-certified specialist in pediatric physical therapy, and reviewed by Heidi Nelson, PT, DPT, board-certified specialist in pediatric physical therapy, on behalf of APTA’s Academy of Pediatric Physical Therapy (2019).
-Authored by Lori Glumac, PT, DSc, board-certified specialist in pediatric physical therapy; Bala Pallai, PT, DPT, MA, board-certified specialist in pediatric physical therapy; Karen Tartick, PT; Liliane Savard, PT, DPT, board-certified specialist in pediatric physical therapy; Marycarol Baker, PT; Karen Greeley, PT, DScPT; and Lisa Milkavich, PT, DPT (2014).
+Revised in 2019 by Jennifer Stephens, PT, DPT, board-certified specialist in pediatric physical therapy, and reviewed by Heidi Nelson, PT, DPT, board-certified specialist in pediatric physical therapy, on behalf of APTA’s Academy of Pediatric Physical Therapy.
+Authored in 2014 by Lori Glumac, PT, DSc, board-certified specialist in pediatric physical therapy; Bala Pallai, PT, DPT, MA, board-certified specialist in pediatric physical therapy; Karen Tartick, PT; Liliane Savard, PT, DPT, board-certified specialist in pediatric physical therapy; Marycarol Baker, PT; Karen Greeley, PT, DScPT; and Lisa Milkavich, PT, DPT.